hyperledger/besu-docs/docs/HowTo/Find-and-Connect/Configuring-Ports.md

 ## P2P Networking

 To enable peer discovery, the P2P UDP port must be open for inbound connections.
+The P2P port is specified by the [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
+The default is `30303`.

 We also recommended opening the P2P TCP port for inbound connections.
 This is not strictly required because Besu attempts to initiate outbound TCP connections.
 However, if no nodes on the network are accepting inbound TCP connections, nodes cannot communicate.

-The P2P port is specified by the [`--p2p-port`](../../Reference/CLI/CLI-Syntax.md#p2p-port) option.
+The P2P port is used by [`--p2p-host`](../../Reference/CLI/CLI-Syntax.md#p2p-host) and [`--p2p-interface`](../../Reference/CLI/CLI-Syntax.md#p2p-interface) when specifying the P2P host and internal P2P network interface.
+For example `127.0.0.1:30303` and `0.0.0.0:30303`.
-The default is `30303`.

 ## JSON-RPC API